The Full-AAR project

 In the project, we are particularly interested in the following topics:

-- Narrative possibilities of 6DoF AAR
+- Narrative possibilities of AAR, mainly utilising 6DoF

 - What kind of stories would benefit this medium?